-To release a vessel arrested by way of pre-judgment attachment, the vessel owner must deposit cash security equal to the full claim amount, without exception.
+To release a vessel arrested by way of preliminary attachment, the vessel owner must deposit cash security equal to the full claim amount, without exception.
 A Letter of Undertaking may be deposited in lieu of cash security only if the arresting party consents, otherwise only cash is acceptable.
 After the security is deposited to the Court, the arrest is automatically cancelled.
 The cash deposit or LOU serves as a substitute for the vessel.
 Unless settlement is reached soon, litigation on the merits would soon follow.

-The above is simplest way to release a vessel arrested by way of pre-judgment attachment.
-On the other hand, the owner or third party owner of the vessel can file objection to the arrest with the Court, which is similar to main litigation on the merit.
-Thus, the latter remedy takes much more time, which is recommendable only where the owner is not capable of providing cash deposit.
+The above is simplest way to release a vessel arrested by way of preliminary attachment.
+Alternatively, the owner of the vessel, who may be a third party, can file an objection to the arrest with the Court.
+Such an objection is similar to main litigation on the merit.
+Thus, the latter remedy takes much more time, and is not recommended unless the owner is not capable of providing cash deposit.

-Maritime Lien
+Maritime Lien:

 Once his vessel has been arrested under a maritime lien, the vessel owner may take one of two steps to release his vessel.
 Firstly, the vessel owner may file an objection to the commencement of auction sale proceedings and apply for an Order to suspend the auction sale.
 This is an expedient remedy.
-The Court will review the objection without delay and, assuming the Court accepts the objection, will order the auction sale to be suspended with deposit or without deposit in the Court's discretion.
+The Court will review the objection without delay and, assuming the Court accepts the objection, will order the auction sale to be suspended with or without deposit in the Court's discretion.
 Once the vessel owner has obtained the Suspension Order, he must submit the Order along with a cash deposit to the Court, which will then cancel the auction sale proceedings.
 The cash deposit is equal to the aggregate amount of all claims against the vessel, plus the estimated costs of conducting the auction sale.
 After the auction sale is cancelled, the vessel is released and the cash deposit stands as a substitute.
 The cash deposit will be distributed to the vessel's creditors only after judgment on the merits.

-A second option open to the owner of a vessel arrested under a maritime lien is to seek a declaratory order from the Court that the obligation right claimed by the arrest applicant does not exist, or that the obligation right does not give rise to a maritime lien.
+A second option open to the owner of a vessel arrested under a maritime lien is to seek a declaratory order from the Court that the arresting party does not have a claim, or that the claim does not give rise to a maritime lien.
 If the Court accepts the vessel owner's arguments, the Court will issue a Suspension Order.
 As described before, the vessel owner would then submit both the Suspension Order and a cash deposit to the Court, and the Court would then cancel the auction sale proceedings.